ChrisEYin/astro/data/blog/juggling-bears.md

 date: '2021-07-07'
 tags: ['founders', 'greatness']
 draft: false
-summary: Interesting things live at the intersection of two or more markets.
-The more the better.
+summary: The most interesting things live at the intersection of two or more markets.
 ---

 There's a [Naval PandoMonthly](https://www.youtube.com/watch?v=2htl-O1oDcI) from back in the day where he talks about why people find him interesting.
 I can't remember where it is and am too lazy to find, but the quote goes something like: